 6.53 A DTO can be made only for the periods prescribed – 4, 6, 8, 10, 12, 18 or 24 months.
 Any time spent on remand in custody or on bail subject to a qualifying curfew condition should be taken into account when calculating the length of the order.
 The accepted approach is to double the time spent on remand before deciding the appropriate period of detention, in order to ensure that the regime is in line with that applied to adult offenders.35 After doubling the time spent on remand the court should then adopt the nearest prescribed period available for a DTO.

-6.54 A child or young person may be sentenced by the Crown Court to long-term detention under section 91 of the Powers of Criminal Courts (Sentencing) Act 2000 if found guilty of a grave crime and neither a community order nor a DTO is suitable.
+6.54 A child or young person may be sentenced by the Crown Court to long-term detention under section 250 Sentencing Code if found guilty of a grave crime and neither a community order nor a DTO is suitable.

 6.55 These cases may be sent for trial to the Crown Court or committed for sentence only36 (see section two for further information).

-6.56 It is possible that, following a guilty plea, a two year detention order may be appropriate as opposed to a sentence of section 91 detention, to account for the reduction.
+6.56 It is possible that, following a guilty plea, a two year detention order may be appropriate as opposed to a sentence of long term detention (under section 250 Sentencing Code), to account for the reduction.

 6.57 If a child or young person is found to be a dangerous offender they can be sentenced to extended detention or detention for life.